-- 1. REQUIRED ATTENDANCE: (NYS Education Law): Daily attendance will be taken by every homeroom teacher since the NYS Education Law requires students to be in attendance. - 2.
-STUDENT ATTENDANCE/EXCUSES: It is compulsory for all students to attend school regularly, except in cases of illness, illness or death in the family, impassable roads, religious observance, health treatment, approved work programs, approved college visits, military obligations, quarantine or other such reasons as may be approved by school administration.
+1. REQUIRED ATTENDANCE: (NYS Education Law): Daily attendance will be taken by the classroom teacher since the NYS Education Law requires students to be in attendance.

+2. STUDENT ATTENDANCE/EXCUSES: It is compulsory for school age students (grades 1 & 2) to attend school regularly, except in cases of illness, illness or death in the family, impassable roads, religious observance, health treatment, approved work programs, approved college visits, military obligations, quarantine or other such reasons as may be approved by school administration.
 Absences for vacations are considered illegal.
-Chronic tardiness is also unacceptable and constitutes educational neglect.
+Chronic tardiness is also unacceptable and constitutes educational neglect for all students.
 A written statement of the reason for absences (or tardiness) is required upon a student's return to school.
 The student will be referred back the Committee on Special Education (CSE) if a student is chronically absent.